 Jersey City, NJ

 No more crossing state lines to enjoy two childhood food favorites together.
-This New York-based ice cream shop brought their famous cereal establishment to Jersey City this past spring.
+This New York-based ice cream shop brought its famous cereal establishment to Jersey City in 2020.
 Customers can choose from Milk & Cream’s signature creations or make their own; creativity is key in the culinary world.

 Point Pleasant Beach, NJ (& other locations)